tillkaeufer/DuCKLinG/README.md

 <img src="./DuCKLinG_logo.png" width="250" />

 This repository gives you all the files to run the DuCKLinG model.
-It can be run as a forward model or in retrieval with MultiNest or UltraNest.
+It can be run as a forward model or be used for retrievals with [MultiNest](https://github.com/JohannesBuchner/MultiNest) or [UltraNest](https://github.com/JohannesBuchner/UltraNest).

-A description of the model can be seen in [Kaeufer et al. 2024](https://www.aanda.org/articles/aa/pdf/2024/07/aa49936-24.pdf)
+A description of the model can be seen in [Kaeufer et al. 2024](https://ui.adsabs.harvard.edu/abs/2024A%26A...687A.209K/abstract).

+Please have a look at the LICENSE file to understand the usage and distribution conditions.
+This code uses a GPLv3 license which includes the kind request that you cite [Kaeufer et al. 2024](https://ui.adsabs.harvard.edu/abs/2024A%26A...687A.209K/abstract) in scientific publications that use the code.
+Please also consider citing [Arabhavi et al. 2024](https://ui.adsabs.harvard.edu/abs/2024Sci...384.1086A/abstract) who introduced the slab models that form the basis of the gas component of the model and [Juhász et al. 2009](https://ui.adsabs.harvard.edu/abs/2009ApJ...695.1024J/abstract) who first introduced the general concept that underpins the dust components.
+For citations of the dust opacities see references in [Kaeufer et al. 2024](https://ui.adsabs.harvard.edu/abs/2024A%26A...687A.209K/abstract) and [Jang et al. 2024](https://ui.adsabs.harvard.edu/abs/2024A%26A...691A.148J/abstract).

 ## Installation